infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_DB_PATH

-This variable will define geolocation mmdb path on your server.
-This is useful if you want to use your own geolocation mmdb database file.
+Geolocation database file (`.mmdb`) path on your server.
+Useful if you want to provide your own IP geolocation library.

 ```php
 define('ES_GEOLOCATION_DB_PATH', '</path/to/geoip.mmdb>');